RandomcodeDev/chifir-engine/design/style.typ

 `base/memory.cpp` is the best example of commenting things so far.

 == Naming
-Variables are camel case, prefixed with `g_` for globals and `s_` for static globals.
+Variables are camel case, prefixed with `m_` for private/protected members, `g_` for globals, and `s_` for static globals.
 Types are Pascal case, prefixed with `C` for classes, `CBase` for abstract classes, and `I` for interfaces, while structs are suffixed with `_t`.
+Functions are
-Functions are Pascal case, with the name of their component and an underscore as a prefix, like `Base_`.
+Pascal case, with the name of their component and an underscore as a prefix, like `Base_`.
 Common abbreviations (like str, len, max, min, alloc, buf, src, dest) are allowed, but obscure ones should be avoided.
 Try to balance clearness with succintness when naming variables, so they're easier to type.

 == Classes vs structs
 Classes do things, structs store data.
 That's the distinction so far.